Bushido: The Soul of Japan: Overview

+However, Nitobe's imperialism and justification for interference in the Korean Empire also shaped his perception of bushido, sometimes more so than the actual history of the concept.

 Criticism

 The book has been criticized as portraying the samurai in terms of Western chivalry which had different interpretations compared to the pre-Meiji period bushido as a system of warrior values that were focused on valor rather than morals.

 Nitobe Inazo did not coin the term bushidō.
 The written form bushidō was first used in Japan in 1616 with the Kōyō Gunkan.
 In the 17th century, the concept of bushidō spread to the common population such as the ukiyo-e book Kokon Bushidō ezukushi (古今武士道絵つくし, "Images of Bushidō Through the Ages") by artist Hishikawa Moronobu (1618–1694) which was written in the accessible kana and includes the word bushidō.
 Bushidō as a system of warrior values existed in multiple forms dating back to the medieval era.
 The unwritten form of bushidō first appeared with the rise of the samurai class and the shogun Minamoto no Yoritomo (1147–1199) in the 12th century.